UbiquityRobotics/learn/quick_start/camera_sensor/sonar_setup.md

 ### Enable Sonar Board To Run in robot.yaml file

 The Magni software must be configured to enable usage of the sonar board.
 You must edit the `robot.yaml` file as root user then modify the file.

 `sudo nano /etc/ubiquity/robot.yaml`

+#### For Images Running Kinetic ROS Code (Prior to 2022)
 Make an edit so the only uncommented line with `sonars:` in it is as shown below.
 Be sure to edit the line with  `sonars: none` so the line starts with a pound sign and is thus a comment.

 Remove the ```#``` from the line that will enable the sonar software and note there must be a space after the colon or it will not work.

 `sonars:  'pi_sonar_v1'`

+#### For Images Running Noetic ROS Code (As of 2022)

+It is now more readable so find the sonars_installed line in robot.yaml and use true

+    sonars_installed: True # to enable set to True, to disable set to False

 ### Verification Of Sonars Operating